Probe for bound states of SU(3) fermions and colour deconfinement

-The advent of ultracold atomic systems has enabled the investigation of many-body systems made of interacting $N$-component fermions in the laboratory: the so-called SU($N$) fermions~\cite{scazza2014observation,scazza2016direct,sonderhouse2020thermodynamics,MA2009ultracold,av2010two,cazalilla2014ultracold, capponi2016phases}.
+The advent of ultracold atomic systems has enabled the investigation of many-body systems made of interacting $N$-component fermions in the laboratory: the so-called SU($N$) fermions~\cite{scazza2014observation,scazza2016direct,av2010two,cazalilla2014ultracold,capponi2016phases,sonderhouse2020thermodynamics}.
 In contrast to their two-component counterparts, $N$-component fermions can form bound states of different type and nature.
 Here, we focus on SU($3$) fermions.
-On one hand, such a case can provide paradigmatic features of the bound states that can be formed for the general cases of $N\!>\!2$.
-On the other hand, three-component fermions are of special interest because of their potential to mimic quarks and specific aspects of quantum chromodynamics (QCD)~\cite{Cherng2007superfluidity,Rapp2007color,Klingschat2010exact} for which it is clearly advantageous to explore ``low energy" quantum analogs~\cite{baym2010bcs,rico2018so,banerjee2012atomic,tajima2021cooper,dalmonte2016lattice}.
-Specifically, SU($3$) fermions can form two types of bound states: a colour superfluid (CSF) in which two colours are paired, and the other is unpaired; and a trion in which all colours are involved in the bound state.
+On one hand, this can provide paradigmatic features of the bound states that can be formed for the general cases of $N\!>\!2$.
+On the other, three-component fermions are of special interest because of their potential to mimic quarks and specific aspects of quantum chromodynamics (QCD)~\cite{Greensite2011,Cherng2007superfluidity,Rapp2007color,Klingschat2010exact} for which it is clearly advantageous to explore ``low-energy" quantum analogues~\cite{baym2010bcs,rico2018so,banerjee2012atomic,tajima2021cooper,dalmonte2016lattice}.
+Specifically, SU($3$) fermions can form two types of bound states: a colour superfluid (CSF) wherein two colours are paired, and the other is unpaired; and a trion where all colours are involved in the bound state.
 Trions and CSFs are the analogues of hadrons and quark pairs in QCD.
 As such, important aspects of the QCD phase diagram like colour deconfinement and resonance formation in nuclear matter, can be analysed in cold atom platforms.

-Fueled by the recent aforementioned research activity in quantum technology, a considerable interest has been devoted to three-component fermions ~\cite{honerkamp2004bcs,Cherng2007superfluidity,Rapp2007color,catelani2008phase,Capponi2008molecular,Batchelor2010exact,Klingschat2010exact,kuhn2012phase,pohlmann2013trion,Guan2013Fermi}.
+Fueled by the recent aforementioned research activity in quantum technology, a considerable interest has been devoted to three-component fermions ~\cite{honerkamp2004bcs,Cherng2007superfluidity,Rapp2007color,catelani2008phase,Capponi2008molecular,Klingschat2010exact,Batchelor2010exact,kuhn2012phase,pohlmann2013trion,Guan2013Fermi}.
 However, devising physical observables paving the way to explore the nature of the SU($3$) bound states in cold atoms systems remains a challenging problem.